Supporting the Transformation of a Major Geospatial Program with our end-to-end Consulting services

 - Strategy & Design – Supported the establishment of program management office to drive the implementation of transformation milestones in NGP operations.

-- Design – Evaluating impact of migrating technical operations to cloud computing model including: Analysis of all candidate systems for migration, Financial impact models, and Cloud computing proof of concept
+- Design – Evaluating impact of migrating technical operations to cloud computing model.
+This included: Analysis of all candidate systems for migration, Financial impact models, and Cloud computing proof of concept

 - Solution – Developed multiple pilot solutions in Basemaps, applications, Services, and inventory.

-- Design – Supported Solution Architecture for Delivery Services for viewers, services, download, catalog, and search including release requirements, working with EROS and NGTOC management and contract staff, conducting and documenting quality assurance, developing prototypes, and supporting Agile project lifecycle.
+- Design – Supported Solution Architecture for Delivery Services for viewers, services, download, catalog, and search.
+This included release requirements, working with EROS and NGTOC management and contract staff, conducting and documenting quality assurance, developing prototypes, and supporting Agile project lifecycle.

 - Design & Operations – Facilitated implementation of commercial best practices in IT for data lifecycle management, geospatial product management, agile project management, requirements management, customer service desk operations, etc. Guiding USGS NGP through the transition to new management approaches (Agile, ITIL)